olwend/CV/Olwen.md

 #### Makers Academy (DEC 2016 - MARCH 2017)

-- As a a remote student I have proven ability as a self motivated problem solver and independent learner.
+- As a remote student I have proven ability as a self motivated problem solver and independent learner.
-- All projects have been delivered with attention to software craftmanship using TDD, SOLID, DRY in MVC frameworks.
+- All projects have been delivered with attention to software craftsmanship using TDD, SOLID, DRY in MVC frameworks.
 - Ruby, Rails, Javascript, Node.js, Rspec, Capybara, Cucumber, Jasmine

 Projects to View: